d-becker/dbd/DEVELOPER_GUIDE.md

   done manually by the user.
 Implementations are allowed to cache intermediate results and images.
 * Specifying none or both of `release` and `snapshot` results in an error.

+In the components dictionary, it is also possible to customise the services belonging to the components (see the README.md file in this repository), but that is handled by the main application when generating the output files, not the component image builders.

 ### Example
 The following is an example _BuildConfiguration_ file: